Skip to content

 parameters:

-description: "Path to CIF file to refine"
+description: "Path to the input CIF file"

 required_entries: [...]